 Family Pricing: £60.50 for 2 Adults and 3 Children.

-Angel’s Pro Tip: Skip the line by booking your ticket online ahead of time or getting more out of your visit by joining one of our small group tours of London, including Windsor.
+Pro Tip: Skip the line by booking your ticket online ahead of time or by joining one of our small group tours of London and Windsor—you’ll get more out of your visit.

-Located just 23 miles west of London, Windsor Castle is about an hour and twenty minutes west of London near Heathrow Airport.
+Windsor Castle is about an hour and twenty minutes west of London near Heathrow Airport.
 The small town around the castle is also called Windsor.
-The castle is easily accessible by car, train, or bus (named a motor coach in the UK).
+You can easily get there by car, train, or bus (called a motor coach in the UK).

 By Train